tenpy/tenpy/docs/IntroNpc.rst

 By inspecting the Hamiltonian, you can identify symmetries, which correspond to conserved quantities, called **charges**.
 These charges divide the tensors into different sectors.
 This can be used to infer for example a block-diagonal structure of certain matrices, which in turn speeds up SVD or diagonalization a lot.
+Even for more general (non-square-matrix) tensors, charge conservation imposes restrictions which blocks of a tensor can be non-zero.
+Only those blocks need to be saved, and e.g. tensordot can be speeded up.

 Notations
 ---------
-Lets fix the notation for this introduction and the doc-strings in np_conserved.
+Lets fix the notation for this introduction and the doc-strings in :mod:`~tenpy.linalg.np_conserved`.

 A :class:`~tenpy.linalg.np_conserved.Array` is a multi-dimensional array representing a **tensor** with the entries: